©

 • possibly a pizza cutter

-That said, I won't be held responsible if you buy stuff that doesn't work; or doesn't work together; or you assemble it and it self-destructs; or any other consequence.
+However, I won't be held responsible if you buy stuff that doesn't work; or doesn't work together; or you assemble it and it self-destructs; or any other consequence.
 Build at your own risk.

 Click here, and let's get started!